Scalable Multirobot Planning for Informed Spatial Sampling: Experimental Results

 \subsection{Additional properties}

-We present an illustrative example of the robustness of our multi-robot system in Fig.~\ref{fig:fail_25}.
-The two robots share and cover the hotspot regions when let to survey the region without any failures (Fig.~\ref{fig:no_fail}).
-As the robots are all individually trained to perform efficient sampling of a spatial field, even when one of the robots fails during a survey, the other robot samples from the hotspot regions and improves the overall team performance as depicted in Fig.~\ref{fig:fail_25}.
+In this section, we present additional properties and potential extensions to the proposed planning algorithm.
+The results in Fig.~\ref{fig:fail_25} illustrate an example of the robustness of our multi-robot sampling system.
+As shown in Fig.~\ref{fig:no_fail}, when there are no failures, both the robots share and cover the hotspot regions.
+The robots are all individually trained to perform efficient sampling of a spatial field.
+Hence, even when one of the robots fails during a survey, the other robot samples from the hotspot regions and achieves a good overall performance for the team as depicted in Fig.~\ref{fig:fail_25}.
+These preliminary results display a fault-tolerance nature of our multi-robot sampling strategy and we would like to further investigate this behavior in the near future.

-In Section~\ref{sec:sampling_mdp}, we described that the problem formulation and our solution can be easily extended to any kinds of action space.
-Here are the results validating these claims illustrated in Fig.~\ref{fig:result5}.
-Here, we present an example of two robots operating in constrained action space with a suite of only three ``forward moving'' actions available in any state: turn $45^0$ left, go straight, and turn $45^0$ right.
+In Section~\ref{sec:sampling_mdp}, we described that the problem formulation and our solution can be easily extended to any kind of action space.
+The preliminary results validating these claims are illustrated in Fig.~\ref{fig:action_constraints}.
+Here, we present an example of two robots operating in constrained action space with a suite of only three ``forward moving'' actions available in any state: turn $45^{\circ}$ left, go straight, and turn $45^{\circ}$ right.
 All these actions are in relation to the current heading of the robot and hence the heading should be included into our state space to plan for this action space.
+We are working on extending our planner to plan over action spaces designed using motion primitives that are specific to a robotic platform.